casper-university/2.13-Writing-Smart-Contract-Integration-Tests/README.md

 Now the next function represents the `increment_count` entrypoint.
 All this function does is acquire the `count` value from the contract's named key `"count_key"`, and directly increment the value by `1`.

-Now that we've reviewed the counter contract we can begin writing tests for it.
+Now that you've reviewed the counter contract you can begin writing tests for it.
 For such a simple smart contract such as this, testing on a testnet or NCTL would not really be a problem, but for more complex contracts, you may want to perform a series of tests that would be impractical to test repeatedly on a live network.

 In the left side panel you'll notice a directory *tests/*.
 Expand this folder, then the *src/* folder, and open the *integration_tests.rs* file.

-There are a few new concepts and Rust libraries we'll be exploring here, so bear with me.
+There are a few new concepts and Rust libraries we'll be exploring here.

 On line 5 you'll see the Rust attribute `#[cfg(test)]`.
 This is a common attribute in Rust projects, and lets the compiler know that this module should only be compiled and run when we execute `cargo test` in the command line, and not while compiling debug or release versions of the project.